ndf-zz/asfv1/README.md

 		start:	clr
 			skp	0,start		; try to skip backward

-		parse error: Target 'START' does not follow SKP on line ...
+		parse error: Target START does not follow SKP on line ...

  - the maximum possible skip offset is 63, an error will be generated if the named target is out of range: